nais/api/docs/practices.md

 Whenever a `.graphqls` file is changed, run `make generate-graphql-v1` to generate the necessary code and documentation.

+## Audit logging

+All destructive actions as well as actions that changes permissions should be logged.

+See the [audit logging practices](audit_events.md) for more information.

 ## Pull request workflow

 All code changes must be submitted as pull requests.